jchupick/hellotest/README.md

 ## Setup and Prerequisites

-#### Python and pip need to be installed.
+Python and pip need to be installed.
 For testing and development, both were done within Windows with the Python .exe installer downloaded from their site.

-Basic commands to confirm pythin and pip are working properly
+Basic commands to confirm Python and pip are working properly
 ```
 python -V
 pip -V
 ```

+## Run the Application
 ### Running Locally

 Once `python` and `pip` are confirmed to be installed and working, we will need to install 2 python modules `Flask` and `psutil`